batikanu/zero-to-sam-hero/readme.md

 # Zero to SAM Hero

-This won't give you all of your lambda/etc answers, but should provide a quick launch for your projects to have the following in your AWS infrastructure:
+This will not give you all of your lambda/etc answers, but it could provide a quick launch for your projects to have the following in your AWS infrastructure:

 * Code Pipeline